Unboxed-Software/solana-course/content/transfer-hook.md

-One last caveat to the on-chain portion of transfer hooks: When dealing with Anchor, we need to specify a `fallback` instruction in the Anchor program to handle the Cross-Program Invocation (CPI) from the Token Extensions Program.
+One last caveat to the onchain portion of transfer hooks: When dealing with Anchor, we need to specify a `fallback` instruction in the Anchor program to handle the Cross-Program Invocation (CPI) from the Token Extensions Program.